davidgiven/cowgol/README.md

 Many of the other platforms have unfinished system call libraries, so while the compiler tests all pass and the compilers are being built, they won't work if you run them.
 This should be easy to fix if necessary --- let me know and ask.
 (I just haven't got round to it yet.)
+Other platforms have working system call libraries but Cowgol doesn't provide an assembler, so you need to source your own (for example: MS-DOS and Atari ST TOS).
+So the compiler technically works there; you just can't do anything useful with it.

 ### About the language